AU$1,500 (2021 total)

 - LANG5858C Manage discourses in general settings (PSPTIS042)

-After the expression of interest deadline, RMIT will contact prospective applicants with further application details, including how to provide their evidence of English proficiency below.
+Expression of interest will be allocated on the basis of language priority.
+After the expression of interest deadline for each intake, selected prospective applicants will be contacted with further application details, including how to provide their evidence of English proficiency below.

 To be eligible for this program you must have: